LucianPopaLVP/Breast-Cancer-Classification---SVM/README.md

 *predicting breast cancer (Support Vector Machine - SVM)

 Datasets
-All the datasets used in this course were downloaded from datasets & Code Course
+All the datasets used in this course were downloaded from datasets & Code Course: https://www.superdatascience.com/pages/machine-learning-practical